acalebwilson24/Word-Counter/README.md

 # Word Counter

-A basic JavaScript word counter.
+A basic JavaScript word counter with example html.